Ageism: Australia

-In regards to employment, discrimination on the basis of age is illegal in each of the states and territories of Australia.
+In regard to employment, discrimination on the basis of age is illegal in each of the states and territories of Australia.
 At the national level, Australia is party to a number of international treaties and conventions that impose obligations to eliminate age discrimination.
 The Australian Human Rights Commission Act 1986 established the Australian Human Rights Commission and bestows on this Commission functions in relation to a number of international treaties and conventions that cover age discrimination.
 During 1998–1999, 15% of complaints received by the Commission under the Act were about discrimination on the basis of age.

 Age discrimination laws at the national level were strengthened by the Age Discrimination Act 2004, which helps to ensure that people are not subjected to age discrimination in various areas of public life, including employment, the provision of goods and services, education, and the administration of Australian government laws and programs.
 The Act, however, does provide for exemptions in some areas, as well as providing for positive discrimination, that is, actions which assist people of a particular age who experience a disadvantage because of their age.
 In 2011, the position of Age Discrimination Commissioner was created within the Australian Human Rights Commission.
 The Commissioner's responsibilities include raising awareness among employers about the beneficial contributions that senior Australians as well as younger employees can make in the workforce.
-Every state in Australia has a probationary plate system for drivers.
-This is allowed because the Age Discrimination Act says that, in some circumstances, treating someone differently because of their age won't be against the law.
-This is known as an exemption and includes:
+Every state in Australia has a probationary plate system for driver which is a known exemption to the Age Discrimination Act which allows different treatment in certain circumstances.
+Another exception is running for office; in Australia a person must be aged 18 or over to stand for election to public office at federal, state or local government level.
+The Electoral Act 1918 was amended (in 1973) to reduce the age of candidacy for the House of Representatives from 21 to 18.